Getting ready to watch the big game? Don’t forget the snacks!

 This is a quick recipe that you could make basically in a commercial break—everyone knows that there are a ton of them.

 Making these in the toaster oven is my preference because it is a small batch.
 Alternatively, you can also mix up the batter earlier in the day and scoop it into balls, refrigerate or freeze, and pop it in the oven later on when it’s time to have a sweet treat.

 You can always eat a cookie alone, with or without milk, or try these ideas that don’t even need a recipe to follow, they’re so easy:

 - Ice cream sandwiches—two cookies, and a big scoop of your favorite flavor in between, like chocolate gelato with peanut butter swirl (now there’s an amazing idea…)

 - Cookie sundaes—put one cookie in a bowl, scoop ice cream on top, then top with chocolate syrup or chocolate shavings, whipped cream, a cherry, and sprinkles or crumbled cookie on top.

-For more ideas, see also: my menu inspiration for a Comfort Food Feast
+For more ideas, also check out menu inspiration for a Comfort Food Feast.